Hardware-based security for high-level protection.

-TLS is nowadays used for protecting web browsing, email, messaging, voice over IP, industrial automation systems, etc. As an example, TLS is essentially the "S" in HTTPS in secure web browsing.
+Transport Layer Security, TLS, is nowadays used for protecting web browsing, email, messaging, voice over IP, industrial automation systems, etc. As an example, TLS is essentially the "S" in HTTPS in secure web browsing.

 When a TLS connection is opened, a handshake protocol authenticates the server (and optionally the client) and derives shared secret keys.
 These keys are then used to protect further communication so that it remains private from eavesdroppers as well as protected from any accidental or intentional manipulation.
-The TLS protocol is based on a combination of both symmetric and asymmetric cryptography — including cryptographic hash functions — and digital certificates.
+The Transport Layer Security protocol is based on a combination of both symmetric and asymmetric cryptography — including cryptographic hash functions — and digital certificates.

-Xiphera Ltd © 2020
+Xiphera Ltd © 2023